-The NIST Year 2005 Speaker Recognition Evaluation Plan
+The NIST Year 2006 Speaker Recognition Evaluation Plan

-1 INTRODUCTION
+1 Introduction

-The year 2005 speaker recognition evaluation is part of an ongoing series of yearly evaluations conducted by NIST.
+The year 2006 speaker recognition evaluation is part of an ongoing series of yearly evaluations conducted by NIST.
 These evaluations are an important contribution to the direction of research efforts and the calibration of technical capabilities.
 They are intended to be of interest to all researchers working on the general problem of text independent speaker recognition.
 To this end the evaluation is designed to be simple, to focus on core technology issues, to be fully supported, and to be accessible to those wishing to participate.

-The 2005 evaluation will use conversational telephone speech data collected for the Mixer Corpus by the Linguistic Data Consortium using the "Fishboard" platform plus some "multi-channel" data collected simultaneously from a number of auxiliary microphones.
-The data will be mostly English speech, but it may include some speech in four additional languages.
+The 2006 evaluation will reuse from the 2005 evaluation some of the conversational telephone speech data collected for the Mixer Corpus by the Linguistic Data Consortium using the "Fishboard" platform, and will use some additional unexposed data from this collection and some similar data collected more recently.
+Some unexposed or newly collected "multi-channel" data collected simultaneously from a number of auxiliary microphones will also be included.
+The data will be mostly English speech, but will include some speech in four additional languages.

-The evaluation will include twenty different speaker detection tests defined by the duration and type of the training and test data.
+The evaluation will include 15 different speaker detection tests defined by the duration and type of the training and test data.
 For each such test, an unsupervised adaptation mode will be offered in addition to the basic test.

-The evaluation will be conducted in April 2005.
-A follow-up workshop for evaluation participants to discuss research findings will be held in June.
+The evaluation will be conducted in April and May of 2006.
+A follow-up workshop for evaluation participants to discuss research findings will be held late in June in San Juan, Puerto Rico, preceding the Odyssey 2006 Workshop there.
 Specific dates are listed in the Schedule (section 11).

 Participation in the evaluation is invited for all sites that find the tasks and the evaluation of interest.
 Participating sites must follow the evaluation rules set forth in this plan and must be represented at the evaluation workshop.
-For more information, and to register to participate in the evaluation, please contact Dr. Alvin Martin at NIST.1
+For more information, and to register to participate in the evaluation, please contact NIST.